Yes I Am (film): Legacy and impact

-Since release, the film has been used by LGBTQ nonprofits—including GLSEN and Lambda Legal—as a fundraising and educational tool; screenings on World AIDS Day 2023 were paired with mental-health panels in Seattle and Ventura County.
+Since release, the film has been used by LGBTQ nonprofits, including GLSEN and Lambda Legal, as a fundraising and educational tool; screenings on World AIDS Day 2023 were paired with mental-health panels in Seattle and Ventura County, California.
 Stanford Libraries cited the documentary as a catalyst for its 2024 digital exhibit on the Ric Weiland papers, crediting the film with renewed scholarly interest in early queer tech history.